khalilzufar/Data-Annotation/README.md

 - 🔍 Strict Boundary Classification
 - 📊 Human-in-the-Loop Evaluation

-By labeling and validating informal expressions, structural internet slang, and mixed-language tokens, this project provides a clean, golden-standard dataset optimized for localized NLP model training[cite: 1].
+By labeling and validating informal expressions, structural internet slang, and mixed-language tokens, this project provides a clean, golden-standard dataset optimized for localized NLP model training.

 ## Objectives 🎯
-- Clean and filter a raw multi-language dataset to strictly isolate native and colloquial Indonesian text[cite: 1].
+- Clean and filter a raw multi-language dataset to strictly isolate native and colloquial Indonesian text.
-- Establish a consistent rule-based annotation schema (Taxonomy Framework) for human evaluation[cite: 1].
+- Establish a consistent rule-based annotation schema (Taxonomy Framework) for human evaluation.
 - Audit and document textual data mappings with contextual linguistic justifications to prevent model drift.

 ## Dependencies ⚙️